verus-lang/verus/source/CODE.md

 - Assertions and assumptions

 ### Erasure Mechanism

-The `ErasureInfo` structure tracks what needs to be erased:
-- `ErasureModes`: Classifies each expression/statement by mode
-- `ResolvedCalls`: Records how function calls should be handled

 During the compilation pass:
 - `EraseMacro` callback processes the code with erasure hints